dotdc/grafana-dashboards-kubernetes/README.md

 *Note: no namespace is set by default, you can change that in the `kustomization.yaml` file.*

-To build and deploy them directly on your kubernetes cluster :
+To build and deploy them directly on your Kubernetes cluster :

 ```terminal
 kubectl apply -k . -n monitoring
 ```

-You will also need to enable and configure the Grafana `dashboards sidecar` like described in [Installation](#installation).
+You will also need to enable and configure the Grafana `dashboards sidecar` as described in [Installation](#installation).

 *Note: you can change the namespace if needed.*

 ### Install as ConfigMaps with Terraform

-If you use terraform to provision your Kubernetes resources, you can convert the generated ConfigMaps to Terraform code using [tfk8s](https://github.com/jrhouston/tfk8s).
+If you use Terraform to provision your Kubernetes resources, you can convert the generated ConfigMaps to Terraform code using [tfk8s](https://github.com/jrhouston/tfk8s).

 To build and convert ConfigMaps to Terraform code :